 Preserve Monitoring: Volunteering can be as easy as taking a walk in the woods!
 Stop by your favorite Conservancy preserve once a month to check the trails and report any problems.
 Your feedback will help us keep the Conservancy’s nature preserves in top shape, for everyone's enjoyment.
 If you have some experience with loppers and other hand tools, consider adopting a trail as a Trail Steward.

 Volunteer Workdays: Like working with a group?
 Join the Conservancy's Preserve Managers and Scientists for a half-day in the field.
 Current projects include maintaining hiking trails, building footbridges, removing invasive plants, bagging oyster shells, re-planting salt marshes, and much more.

-Shorebird Protection and Education: Help educate beach visitors about rare shorebirds that nest at Goosewing Beach Preserve.
-Assist in data collection of nesting shorebirds and recreational beach use.
+Shorebird Protection and Education (May - August): Let visitors know about the rare shorebirds that nest at Goosewing Beach Preserve in Little Compton.
+Help our staff keep track of nesting adult birds and their young chicks, and remove trash that can attract predators.
 No experience necessary, training provided.